carolyn-hanrahan/Ecogen_Metagenomics_Project/Ecogen_Group_Project_Notebook.md

 - Copied code into new script titled: `Script_Nov_29_2023.R`

 - See `16S_bioconductor.R` file and `ITS_bioconductor.R` file.
 The corresponding excel sheets used for each respective analysis were: `16Sdata.xlsx` and `ITS_data.xlsx`.
 These files can be found in the data folders within the Ecogen_Metagenomics_Project.
 With this code, we successfully created some good bargraphs, heatmaps and plots of the various microbial taxa within our samples.

+### Group Work Day #3: December 4th, 2023

+- Added Maryam's R code `Shared_Meta16S.R` and `16Sdata.xlsx` file (which the R script is based off of)
+- Examined rarefaction parameters + cutoffs.
+Created a plot to determine the cutoff sample size whereby the values even out.
+- Started with 90 samples and after rarefaction were left with 52 samples.
+- Created diversity graphs and barplots
+- Maintain statistical power and minimize bias
+- Altering rarefaction parameters.
+  - Cutoff of 180 to 10,000
+- Preliminary results: sampling location on the plant was more influential of a factor than treatment type (fertilizer)
+- Next steps...
+  - Pick the most abundant taxa and examine at the genus level... or identify phylums of bacteria that are most interesting
+  - ANCOMBC package to look for statistical significance.
+This program will tell which taxa/ASVs are statistically different between the treatment groups